 - Do not use styles or additional formatting in Word.
-All formatting will be stripped before publication during the copy-editing process.
+All formatting will be removed during the copy-editing process.
 We simply need to be able to determine heading levels, paragraphs, and where media/ figures/ graphs/ tables need to be inserted.

 - Use a maximum of three heading levels, clearly indicated.